paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

 Pub.
 L. 110–234 and Pub.
 L. 110–246 made identical amendments to this section.
 The amendments by Pub.
 L. 110–234 were repealed by section 4(a) of Pub.
 L. 110–246.

 #### Amendments
+2018—Subsec. (a).
+Pub.
+L. 115–334, in second sentence, substituted “limited liability companies, and such other legal entities” for “and limited liability companies”.

 2014—Subsec. (a).
 Pub.
 L. 113–79, § 5201(4), inserted before period at end “An entity that is an owner-operator or operator described in this subsection shall be considered to meet the direct ownership requirement imposed under this subsection if at least 75 percent of the ownership interests of each embedded entity of the entity is owned directly or indirectly by the individuals that own the family farm.”

 Pub.
 L. 113–79, § 5201(3), in second sentence, substituted “ownership or operator” for “ownership and operator”.

 Pub.
-L. 113–79, § 5201(2)(C), which directed substitution of “limited liability companies, and such other legal entities” for “and limited liability companies,” in first sentence, was executed by making the substitution in the second sentence, to reflect the probable intent of Congress.
+L. 113–79, § 5201(2)(C), which directed substitution of “limited liability companies, and such other legal entities” for “and limited liability companies,” in first sentence and could not be executed as directed, was superseded by Pub.
+L. 115–334, § 5401(a)(1).
+See 2018 Amendment note above and Effective Date of 2018 Amendment note below.

 Pub.
 L. 113–79, § 5201(1), (2)(A), (B), in first sentence, substituted “(in the case of farm ownership loans in accordance with subchapter I) owner-operators or operators, or (in the case of loans for a purpose under subchapter II) operators” for “owner-operators (in the case of loans for a purpose under subchapter I of this chapter) or operators (in the case of loans for a purpose under subchapter II of this chapter)” in two places, and inserted “, or such other legal entities as the Secretary considers appropriate” after “limited liability companies” the first place appearing and “, or other legal entities” after “limited liability companies” the second place appearing.